Nagaon Budruk: Transportation and communication

-Sharing 6-seaters and autos are an easily available, which take customers right to the gate of Nagaon or to the house they want to visit.
+Sharing 6-seaters or autos is an easily available option, which takes customers right to the gate of Nagaon or to the house they want to visit.

 The nearest post office to Nagaon is in Amalner; however, Nagaon does have a sub post office to serve the locals for their daily routines.
 Nagaon's postal code is 425401, while 02587 and +912587 are its STD and ISD codes respectively.
-It has great cell and Internet connectivity from countries all major network operators, thus you are all always connected to the world.
+It has a cell and Internet connectivity from countries all major network operators.